Club work

 contents: introduction · philanthropy · parish work · the development of club work · the consolidation of club work · clubs in decline · some reflections on the nature of club work · conclusion – developing club work · further reading and references · links

 When Charles Dickens in 1837 celebrated the activities of the Mudfog Association (in Master Humphrey’s Clock) he was, according to R. J. Morris (1993: 395), ‘recording one of the most pervasive, diffuse and amorphous social developments of the last 200 years’.
 Formal voluntary organizations were not new, Morris comments, ‘but what was new was the increase in their number, variety and public importance which took place, especially after 1780’.
-That increase was to continue for many decades and an extra-ordinary mix of clubs and associations emerged in Britain and Ireland.
+That increase was to continue for many decades and an extraordinary mix of clubs and associations emerged in Britain and Ireland.
 Many were organized around leisure needs, a vast number around welfare, and a lot involved both.

-By the end of the nineteenth century most communities of any size with a mixed social make-up would have boasted working parties, Dorcas meetings, mothers meetings, Bible societies and temperance societies, which met in homes, churches or chapels, or in mission rooms rented for the occasion.
+By the end of the nineteenth century, most communities of any size with a mixed social make-up would have boasted working parties, Dorcas meetings, mothers meetings, Bible societies and temperance societies, which met in homes, churches or chapels, or in mission rooms rented for the occasion.
 Also common were other voluntary bodies that had welfare which had specific welfare functions, such as lying-in and maternity charities, blanket clubs, coal clubs, medical clubs, sick benefit societies and advice bureaux with a poor man’s lawyer (the Salvation Army was a pioneer of the latter).
 Often such agencies were attached to city missions, district visiting societies or mothers’ meetings.
 Innumerable penny banks, savings banks, provident clubs, goose clubs, and slate clubs, which reflected the Victorian obsession with thrift and mutual aid, were also attached to charities (Prochaska 1988: 42)

 The subscriber democracies of the middle classes – these involved the collection of subscriptions, with funds and activities being organized by a committee and officers elected by an annual general meeting.
 Examples here range from literary and philosophical societies, through Mechanics Institutes and medical initiatives, to horticultural and floral societies.

 The network of neighbourhood societies favoured by the working classes and some of their middle-class allies.
 Initially associated with the skilled working class and small masters and independent producers, groupings appeared based on the power of co-operation, and a concern for mutual benefit.
 Of particular significance was the emergence of trade unions based upon local and community occupational groups, and the growth of friendly societies.
 By 1815 over 8 per cent of the population belonged to one of the latter.
 ‘Through their weekly meetings and subscriptions they offered members convivial and select companions as well as sickness and burial benefit’ (ibid: 417).
-By 1870s there was also a vast range of clubs and groups organized around sport such as athletics, football and rugby league.
+By the 1870s there was also a vast range of clubs and groups organized around sports such as athletics, football and rugby league.

-In the rest of this piece we want to explore:
+In the rest of this piece, we want to explore:

 • The focus for workers – and how new forms of informal education provision emerged and developed in Britain.